 Advocate for an integrated strategy to address the opioid crisis

-2022 resolutions
+2022

 Expand NP scope of practice to include authority to complete forms under the Mental Health Act

-2021 resolutions
+2021

-Decriminalization of the possession of illegal drugs for personal use
+Decriminalization of drug possession for personal use

-Taking action to facilitate access to mental health supports for Ontario children and youth
+Access to mental health supports for Ontario children and youth

-Strategy on increasing knowledge and availability of safer opioid supply
+Increasing knowledge of safer opioid supply

 Other resolutions